nickrobson/Earth/README.md

 ### Windows:
 * Clone the GitHub repo.
-* Run the console command: `pip install -r requirements.txt`
+* Run the console command: `pip install -r requirements.txt`.
-* To run the application, use `python earth.py`
+* To run the application, use `python earth.py`.

 You can use the *Mac OS X / Linux* method if you use a Bash-compatible shell.
 I'll be making a Batch file when I get around to it.